SheryConcepts/panaverse_js/README.md

 This excercise was fun..
-It took me just  5 hours
+It took me more than  5 hours

 There are few typos in file tried to correct them..